bkw777/WP-2_IC-Card/README.md

 Use the programming adapter to dump ram card images and reverse engineer the file format.
 Possibly eventually add an mcu to the card that can read & write the sram and present a standard usb mass storage interface to a pc.

-Add a 5v power output to power a [MounT](https://github.com/bkw777/MounT)?
+Add a 5v power output for a [MounT](https://github.com/bkw777/MounT)?

+Some way to access the card directly from a pc.
+IE, add a microcontroller to provide a usb interface.